dustinpfister/blog_posts/_posts/linux-base32.md

 49
 ```

+So it would go without saying that base32 and base64 encoding does not help to make files smaller, at least the way that I am using them here anyway.

 ## 5 - Conclusion, and creating a bunch of files

 It would have been nice to work out some examples that have to do with creating a collection of base64 files from a source folder and then back again but I ran into a problem.
-I was able to figure out this much when it comes to using the Linu find command to get a list of files and then use the exec option of find to create base 64 files.
+I was able to figure out this much when it comes to using the Linux find command to get a list of files and then use the exec option of find to create base 64 files.

 ```
 $ find -type f -name '*.md' -exec bash -c 'base64 {} > {}.b64' ';'